Bayesian Hierarchical Invariant Prediction: Experiments and Results

 \subsubsection{Results}

 We apply both BHIP and ICP to infer the set of causal predictors.
 Since both methods rely on tests across different environments, we define environments based on the different bus stops, that have different data generative models but the same underlying SCM.
-We try two different experiments, one with the number of data points per bus stop $N=100$ and another one with $N=500$.
-The key question we evaluate is: can BHIP correctly recover $X_3$ and $X_4$ as causal predictors while excluding $X_0$, $X_1$ and $X_2$?
-The inference results can be found in Appendix \ref{inference_bus_dwelling}.